KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-typedef-syntax.md

   - function-pointers
 ---

-Sure, function pointers are powerful, but the syntax... too much noise!
+Sure, function pointers are powerful, but the syntax... so much noise!
 Wouldn't it be nice if you could store a function pointer in a variable, much like any other type?
 The `typedef` keyword lets you do just that.
-Use it to specify the ugly function pointer details once, hide it behind an alias, and then use the alias like a built-in type.
+Use it to specify the function pointer details once, hide it behind an alias, and then use the alias like a built-in type.

 This is the second of a four-part series on function pointers.